-The Company jointly, with other participants, owns certain exploration properties and assets.
-The Company owns 67% (2011 - 67%) of the FALC-JV assets and 33% (2011 - 33%) of the Buffalo Hills JV assets.
-Information regarding the Company's share of jointly controlled assets, liabilities and operations can be found in the following notes: restricted cash - note 7, plant and equipment - note 10, exploration and evaluation assets - note 11, exploration and evaluation expenses - note 12, and current and long-term portion of the environmental rehabilitation provision - note 13.
-Other than the liabilities disclosed in the above referenced notes, the Company does not have any other commitments through jointly controlled assets.
+Information regarding the Company's share of these assets, liabilities, revenues and expenses can be found in the following notes: restricted cash - note 7, plant and equipment - note 9, exploration and evaluation assets - note 10, exploration and evaluation expenses - note 11, and current and long-term portion of the environmental rehabilitation provision - note 12.
+Other than the liabilities disclosed in the above referenced notes, the Company does not have any other commitments through jointly controlled operations or other contractual arrangements.

-15. Deferred tax assets and liabilities
+14. Deferred tax assets and liabilities